 Did immigrating to Canada match your expectations?

 I think I mostly wanted to immigrate to see if I could be up to the challenge, but also to discover the world.
 It is a chance to get to know me a lot more… to see what I’m capable of.
 So far, so good.
-I’m discovering a lot of new things and I’m living in a new culture, I see new scenery, I meet a lot of new friends… like you, Zhu!
+I’m discovering a lot of new things and I’m living in a new culture, I see new scenery, and I meet a lot of new friends… like you, Zhu!

 Do you find life expensive in Canada compared to your home country?